 This has become the EduStream’s motto and philosophy of “No child left behind”.
 EduStreams students have access to therapeutic and remedial support and tailored education plans.
 We offer our students a chance to enjoy learning again, in a meaningful and practical way.

 EduStreams School aims to empower its students to persevere, to not be afraid to go out of their comfort zones and to feel self-worth and confidence again.
 Besides academic and vocational learning, students are encouraged to participate in a range of sports, culturals and outreach programmes, where they are taught to ‘give back’ to the communities around them.

-Alan Nambiar was employed as a Headmaster by EduStreams School, to spearhead Wendy Roux’s vision.
+Alan Nambiar was employed by EduStreams School, to spearhead Wendy Roux’s vision.
 He has many years of experience in the local and international education sector.